 - Support other local birthing groups such as Doula Association of Edmonton, Edmonton VBAC Support Association and Alberta Association of Midwives

 3) ASAC is working to increase the number of midwives in Northern Alberta

 - Lobby for midwifery education

 - Political action – rallies, letter writing campaign

-4) ASAC improves birthing conditions for local women
+4) ASAC improves birthing conditions for local families

 - Donating birth stools to Lois Hole Hospital